9 Healthy Reasons You Should Eat More Cranberries

 Reduces Blood Sugar

 Cranberries get their signature tart flavor from their low sugar content.
 They’re one of the lowest sugar fruits and can even help control blood sugar.
 Try drinking a small cup of low-sugar cranberry juice every morning or tossing dried cranberries on a fresh arugula salad for lunch to get the benefits.
+You can also learn how to make your own cranberry sauce from scratch.

 Improves Gut Health